forking-altcoins/C4T/doc/DEIPs/README.md

 * Instead of the BIP editor, initiate contact with the DECENOMY development team and your request should be routed to a DEIP editor(s).
 The DEIP workflow mimics the DIP/BIP workflow.
 * Recommended licenses include the MIT license
 * Markdown format is the preferred format for DEIPs
 * Following a discussion, the proposal should be submitted to the DEIPs git repository as a pull request.
-This draft must be written in BIP/DIP/DEIP style as described in [BIP 2](https://github.com/bitcoin/bips/blob/master/bip-0002.mediawiki), and named with an alias such as "dip-johndoe-infinitedecenomy" until the editor has assigned it a DEIP number (authors MUST NOT self-assign DEIP numbers).
+This draft must be written in BIP/DIP/DEIP style as described in [BIP 2](https://github.com/bitcoin/bips/blob/master/bip-0002.mediawiki), and named with an alias such as "dip-johndoe-infiniteforking-altcoins" until the editor has assigned it a DEIP number (authors MUST NOT self-assign DEIP numbers).
 * Having a DEIP here does not make it a formally accepted standard until its status becomes Final or Active.

 ## DECENOMY Improvement Proposal Summary